perfood/capacitor-healthkit/README.md

 }
 ```

-so you can use the plugin with the call `CapacitorHealthkit.queryHKitSampleType(...`
+so you can use the plugin for example with the call `CapacitorHealthkit.queryHKitSampleType(...`

 And you're all set ! :+1: